Force or Flow

 The lower level student mistakes the master's effortless effort as being "soft" and old.
 But this is not true.

 When Bruce Lee returned to Hong Kong to visit his teacher, Master Yip Map, he was not expecting much of a challenge.
 Lee had already made a name for himself in America and was charging a lot of money.
 And, he had the "Look".
 Old man Yip Man was just a skinny old man.
-But the old man beat the young man, effortlessly.
-As always Wisdom over Youth.
+But the old man beat the young Bruce Lee, effortlessly.
+As always, Wisdom over Youth.

-The young and "tough" will look at us with a pathetic look, as if to say, those old guys are just making excuses, they have lost it.
+The young and "tough" will look at us with a pathetic look, as if to say, Those old guys are just making excuses, they have lost it.
 Their energy is depleted and now they look like ballerinas.
+That is why they are doing "soft" movements.

 Join IKI